AcademySoftwareFoundation/Imath/INSTALL.md

 continue to use syntax like ``Imath::V3f``, but at link time it will resolve to a mangled symbol based on the ``IMATH_INTERNAL_NAMESPACE``.

-As an example, if one needed to build against a newer version of Imath and have it run alongside an older version in the same application, it is now possible to use an internal namespace to prevent collisions between the older versions of Imath symbols and the newer ones.
+As an example, if one needed to build against a newer version of Imath and have it run alongside an older version in the same application, it is possible to use an internal namespace to prevent collisions between the older versions of Imath symbols and the newer ones.
 To do this, the following could be defined at build time:

     cmake -DIMATH_INTERNAL_IMATH_NAMESPACE=Imath_v2 $source_directory